Six Month Core Program | June thru November, 2025

 • Supplies and handouts for our in-person weekends.

-• Recordings of our online training sessions.
+• Supplemental reading materials and recordings of our online learning sessions.

 What Tuition Does Not Include: